mrnvm8/DeviceSystem/README.md

 -- Assign/Unassign device to employees
 -- Can create Ticket for device -- it's will send email
 	uses (https://github.com/jstedfast/MailKit)
--- Can Upate the Ticket as Admin.
+-- Can Update the Ticket as Admin.

 Admin
 --Can Acknowledge/Achieve ticket